 Mahi mahi aquaculture is considered a promising area of research due to the fish's fast growth rate, high market value, and increasing global demand.
-Farming is still in its early stages, and it is mostly done in coastal countries such as Panama, Costa Rica and Mexico.
+Farming is still in its early stages, mostly in coastal countries such as Panama, Costa Rica, and Mexico.

 Farm-raised mahi mahi is typically raised in large-scale, marine-based net pens, where they are fed a formulated diet.
-The farming process has been developed to minimize the environmental impact, such as by using closed systems, and recirculating aquaculture systems.
+The farming process has been developed to minimize the environmental impact by using closed systems and recirculating aquaculture systems.

-Farm-raised mahi mahi is considered to be a sustainable seafood option, as it can help to reduce the pressure on wild fish populations.
+Farm-raised mahi mahi is considered a sustainable seafood option, as it can help reduce the pressure on wild fish populations.
 Moreover, it can provide a reliable supply of fish to meet the growing demand for seafood.
-However, as with any form of aquaculture, it is important to ensure that the farming practices used are environmentally friendly and that the fish is raised in a healthy manner.
+However, as with any form of aquaculture, it is essential to ensure that the farming practices used are environmentally friendly and that the fish is raised healthily.

 Grilled Mahi Mahi with Tomato-Orange Salsa Recipe